 - 1 pound

 - 1/2 pound ground lamb

-- 1 clove garlic, finely chopped
+- 1 clove garlic (or more to taste, finely chopped)

-- 1/2 cup finely chopped onions
+- 1/2 cup onion (finely chopped)

-- 1 teaspoon salt
+- 1 teaspoon salt (or more to taste)